VGLI: Veterans’ Group Life Insurance Overview

 In order to apply:

-• for a policy waiver due to total disability, fill out the Claim for Disability Insurance (VA Form 29-357) and mail it to the address on the form.
+- For a policy waiver due to total disability, fill out the Claim for Disability Insurance (VA Form 29-357) and mail it to the address on the form.

-• for accelerated policy benefits for a terminally ill policy holder or spouse, fill out the Claim for Accelerated Benefits (SGLV 8284), have the attending doctor sign it, and mail it to the address on the form.
+- For accelerated policy benefits for a terminally ill policyholder or spouse, fill out the Claim for Accelerated Benefits (SGLV 8284), have the attending doctor sign it, and mail it to the address on the form.
 You can also fax it to the number on the form.

 Can VGLI Be Converted to Something Else?